 The Max Planck Institute for Terrestrial Microbiology was founded in 1991, with plans for three departments and one department-independent junior group.
 The founding director was Rudolf K. Thauer, Professor of Microbiology at the Philipps-Universität Marburg.
 In 1991, the first two departments were established – the Department of Biochemistry (headed by Prof. Dr. R. K. Thauer) and the Department of Biogeochemistry (headed by Prof. Dr. Ralf Conrad).
 These two departments were initially accommodated in an interim-building and in rooms of the Faculty of Biology at the Philipps-Universität.
 At the same time, planning began for a new building to house the institute in the immediate vicinity of the Faculty of Biology.

 Prof. emer.
-Dr. Wolfgang Buckel has been a Max Planck Fellow at the institute since 2008.
+Dr. Wolfgang Buckel was a Max Planck Fellow at the institute from 2008-2017.
 Prof. Dr. Roland Lill was a Max Planck Fellow from 2009-2014.
 Prof. Dr. Martin Thanbichler was appointed to Max Planck Fellow in 2015.